RetroGawd/granblue-fantasy-relink-ragnarok-ultrawide/README.md

 2. Verify integrity on Steam
 3. Install mod again

+### CUSTOM RESOLUTIONS WILL LIKELY NOT WORK AT THIS TIME

 ### Core fixes — make ultrawide work (leave these on)

 | Setting | Default | Description |